New York becomes only state to offer free four-year college

 "Today what Gov. Cuomo is proposing is a revolutionary idea for higher education," said Sanders at the January press conference.
 "And it's an idea that is going to reverberate not only throughout the state of New York, but throughout this country."

-New York is the first state to extend tuition coverage to four-year colleges, and it's done so just one week after Senator Bernie Sanders introduced the College for All Act in an effort to eliminate college tuition—and the crippling debt that so often comes along with it.
+New York's budget was approved one week after Senator Bernie Sanders introduced the College for All Act in an effort to eliminate college tuition—and the crippling debt that so often comes along with it.

 "Higher education in America should be a right for all, not a privilege for the few," Sanders said in an April 3rd statement.
 "If we are to succeed in a highly competitive global economy and have the best-educated workforce in the world, public colleges and universities must become tuition-free for working families and we must substantially reduce student debt."